gehuangyi20/cs448/PSO1/readme.md

 Watson      120          50
 ```

-If you want to DELETE all the records from COMPANY table, you do not need to use WHERE clause with DELETE query, which will be as follows
+If you want to DELETE all the records from `classroom` table, you do not need to use WHERE clause with DELETE query, which will be as follows

 ```
 sqlite> DELETE FROM classroom;